menu

 • Users were forced to change their passwords, and many experienced heightened risks of credential stuffing attacks on other platforms where they might have reused the same credentials.

-How do you detect SQL injection vulnerabilities in your app code?
+How to detect SQL injection vulnerabilities in app code?

 SQL injection vulnerabilities can be detected using systematic tests against every entry point to the application.